ahmed-alzahrani/GFG-Client/README.md

 - Added 'Forgot Password' button on to Login screen, need to add flow that sends them a link to reset their email

 - Added UI flow for logging out from the profile page, as well as navigating in between user profile and the user's subscriptions page

+__07/06/18__

+- Minor UI fixes, including login form and reducing warnings from 9 --> 3 by fixing some constraints

+- Added PickerView to detailed player view to allow users to assign a charity to each subscription.
+Charities populate the Picker View and the subscription button is disabled until a charity is chosen to prevent a subscription being submitted without a charity